Knowing-Nature/kn-website/content/episode/52/evaluating-success-in-environmental-education/index.md

     * There are many survey tools which have been developed, don't be afraid to switch.
     * Modify wording to suit your context, particularly if the results are only going to be used internally.
     * Shorten survey tools if you are concerned about time.
 It will be more difficult to compare results with more formal research, but can still provide you with valuable information.

+  * Use external evaluators or connect with research institutions / teacher training programmes

 ### Evaluation tools